Correlational Tractography & Connectometry

 If unchecked, DSI Studio will report the FDR value as the significance level to examine the hypothesis

 My experience is that an FDR of 0.05 is highly confirmatory while 0.05~0.2 suggests a high possibility of positive findings.
 FDR is very different from the p-value.
 It is unreliable if the subject number is low (e.g., less than 10).
 Any findings with FDR lower than 0.2 may be worth reporting since the results have much more “true positive” findings than “false positive” findings.
 FDR is not sensitive to sample size.
-This is its strength (unlike p-value constantly improves with large sample size) and weakness (The result from small sample size may not be reliable even if the FDR is small).
+This is its strength (unlike p-value constantly improves with a large sample size) and weakness (The result from a small sample size may not be reliable even if the FDR is small).

 |Length Threshold||Different length thresholds correspond to different null hypotheses, and a longer length is usually more specific (less sensitive) and tends to achieve a lower FDR (with fewer findings).